Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning: Experiments

-\subsubsection{Effect of reducing the information shared among robots}
+\subsubsection{\qingbiao{Effect of reducing the information shared among robots}}

-We further experiment with limited communication bandwidth, i.e., limiting the size of the shared features from 128~(red), 64~(blue), 32~(black) to 16~(purple).
+\qingbiao{We further experiment with limited communication bandwidth, i.e., limiting the size of the shared features from 128~(red), 64~(blue), 32~(black) to 16~(purple), \qingbiao{where the full communication bandwidth is set as 128}.
 In Fig.~\ref{fig:results_generalization_GNN}, we show the \textit{success rate} and \textit{flowtime increase} of GNN and MAGAT family, respectively.
-With both GNN and MAGAT configurations, the performance will decrease subject to the reducing size of shared features.
-For instance, as the shared features decrease from 128, 64, 32 to 16, the \textit{success rate} of MAGAT models at 65$\times$65 with 100 robots drop from 91\%, 85\%, 81\% to 78\% respectively.
-Yet, the drop is less pronounced than with GNN, where the performance decreases from 83\%, 78\%, 82\% to 77\% respectively, as the shared features reduce from 128, 64, 32 to 16.
+With both GNN and MAGAT configurations, the performance will decrease as we reduce the size of shared features.
+E.g., as the shared features decrease from 128, 64, 32 to 16, the \textit{success rate} of MAGAT models at 65$\times$65 with 100 robots drop from 91\%, 85\%, 81\% to 78\% respectively.
+Yet, the drop \qingbiao{of MAGAT} is less pronounced than with GNN, where the performance of GNN models decreases from 83\%, 78\%, 82\% to 77\% respectively, as the shared features reduce from 128, 64, 32 to 16.}